prolificinteractive/material-calendarview/README.md

 Customization
 -------------

 One of the aims of this library is to be customizable.
-The many option include:
+The many options include:

 * [Custom labels for the header, weekdays, or individual days](docs/CUSTOMIZATION.md#custom-labels)
 * [Single or Multiple date selection, or disabling selection entirely](docs/CUSTOMIZATION.md)